Midway, Ohio

 Midway (also called Sedalia) is a village in Range Township, Madison County, Ohio, United States.
-The population was 322 at the 2010 census.
+The population was 269 at the 2020 census.

 Midway is also called "Sedalia" by some sources.
 Addresses with its ZIP code, 43151, are officially located in Sedalia.

 History

 Midway was laid out by F. Thompson and William Morris, and recorded June 13, 1830.
-The community was named Midway because it was the half-way point on a cattle route between Chicago, Illinois and Philadelphia, Pennsylvania.
+The community was named Midway for its location at the half-way point on a cattle route between Chicago and Philadelphia.
 As of 1875, the community contained two churches, three dry goods stores, one hotel, one blacksmith shop, one wagon shop, one shoe shop, one physician, and the population was 250.
-The town was named for its location halfway between Philadelphia and Chicago.